alpacaspar/GGJ2025/Assets/Dialogue/dialogue_medieval.md

 Fight me!
 Myne preparations art done!
 I expect a serving!
+I request repart!
+Nurishment upon me!
+I toss thee a coin, waiter!

 #orders
 A great ser faces me today!
 Tell me, what lord serveth thee?
 Ah, I merely jest!
 Ahahah!
 However, naught lollygaggery, with serious heart I bring the request of a mighty repast!
 Some nurishment that aught bring me sustenance for upcoming battles diminute or colossal! a {00} should do fine in such case.
 Prithee listen to myne pleas.
 Myne dear Priscilla awaiteth myne arrival at the "Ivory-marble White-gold Tor" and myne beautyful maiden aught be in direst need of succor!
 Myne query therefore is for thee to bring aught {00} post-haste!
 I beg thee not tard on thine mission, for thine mission's failings shall naught merely be myne to bear, but shall cost myne Priscilla!
 Ahh hello dear shopkeep, I require thine most fortifying of meals!
 And dare not to bear news to me that I shant be capable of handling thine grandest repast.
 I shall enter battle soon and thus request only thine most fortitudinous of nurishments.
 I beg thee, I demand a puissant {00}.
 Prithee Thou may bringest me {00} soon with a side of {01}, for I must entre battle soon!